lee-zhg/timeseries-rnn-lab-part2/README.md

 **Note:** If you haven't done  the lab in [Part 1](https://github.com/djccarew/timeseries-rnn-lab-part1) then follow the following steps in the [setup instructions for Part 1](https://github.com/djccarew/timeseries-rnn-lab-part1#setup) before continuing:

    i.
-Sign if for Watson Studio (if you haven't already)
+Sign up  for Watson Studio (if you haven't already)

    ii.
 Create a Watson Studio Project